hyperxcode/helloworld-CICD-testing/README.md

-## Hello World with unit tests to test devops
+# Hello World with unit tests to test devops

+dotnet test
+- nunit
+- xunit
+- mstest

-has tests using nunit, xunit, and mstest. one working test and one failed for each framework
+## one working test and one failed for each framework